mooncake199809/VD-Matcher/README.md

 # Installation
 Our project is built upon the official code of LoFTR and trained on the ScanNet and MegaDepth dataset.
 Please follow [LoFTR](https://github.com/zju3dv/LoFTR) to install the environment and MegaDepth dataset.
-Please modify the dataset path in configs/data when training and testing.

 # Training
 Please follow the official code of [LoFTR](https://github.com/zju3dv/LoFTR) to train VD-Matcher.